 Replay risk and mutable state

 Because an account transaction is a signed instruction to change a shared balance, the same instruction can be valid in more than one place unless something prevents it.
-On a single chain, the nonce handles that, which Ethereum sets out in its account documentation.
+On a single chain, the nonce handles that.
 Across chains, it took an explicit fix.
 After Ethereum split into Ethereum and Ethereum Classic in 2016, a transaction signed on one chain could be replayed on the other, because the signature carried nothing tying it to a specific network.
 EIP-155 closed the gap by folding the chain ID into the signed data.

 Every serious account-based chain handles replay today.
 The model carries this work because balances are mutable shared state, and shared state has to be guarded.